 Cost of Having a Baby by State

 Although we’ve listed the average costs of having a baby in the U.S., it’s important to note that these costs vary for each state.
 Key factors that influence the final costs of childbirth include the state and its cost of living, the type of birth delivery and whether or not the patient has health insurance.
-While the exact costs of childbirth range anywhere in between $4,000 – $20,000, we’ll look at the two states with the highest and lowest childbirth costs.
+While the exact costs of childbirth range anywhere from $4,000 to $20,000, we’ll look at the two states with the highest and lowest childbirth costs.

-The cost of a vaginal delivery with insurance in Alaska is $10,681, whereas the costs without insurance total at $19,775, according to Fair Health data.
+The cost of vaginal delivery with insurance in Alaska is $10,681, whereas the costs without insurance total $19,775, according to Fair Health data.
 The state with the lowest childbirth costs is Alabama.
-In Alabama, a vaginal delivery with insurance costs $4,884.
+In Alabama, vaginal delivery with insurance costs $4,884.
 A delivery without insurance, however, costs $9,013.
 C-section deliveries, with or without insurance, for each state enhance your final costs significantly.
 Also, a below-average health insurance plan can also drive these costs upwards.

 How Health Insurance Affects the Cost of Childbirth